 The responsibility for establishing, administering and interpreting our policies governing the compensation and benefits for our executive officers lies with our senior management, subject to the review and approval of our Board.
-Our Board has retained the services of Streeter Wyatt, a compensation consultant that advises boards and companies on the proper structure and levels of executive and board member compensation, to review the Company's compensation practices and methodologies as to its executives and non-employee directors in relation to such practices and methodologies of other publicly traded, peer group companies.

 The goals of our executive compensation program are to attract, motivate and retain individuals with the skills and qualities necessary to support and develop our business within the framework of our size and available resources.
-In 2021, we designed our executive compensation program to achieve the following objectives:
+In 2022, we designed our executive compensation program to achieve the following objectives:

-- attract and retain executives experienced in developing and delivering products such as our own; - motivate and reward executives whose experience and skills are critical to our success; - reward performance; and - align the interests of our executive officers and other key employees with those of our stockholders by motivating our executive officers and other key employees to increase stockholder value.
+- attract and retain executives experienced in developing and delivering products such as our own; - motivate and reward executives whose experience and skills are critical to our success; - reward performance: and - align the interests of our executive officers and other key employees with those of our stockholders by motivating our executive officers and other key employees to increase stockholder value.